unnecessary-abstraction/pbarker.dev/content/posts/2023-12-27-meta-linux-mainline-in-2023.rst

 The new LTS series will be maintained until December 2026, meaning that the end-of-life for the last 4 LTS series are all aligned.
-The support period for LTS kernels is slowly reducing in line with the annoucement earlier in the year, it's expected that future LTS series will be supported for 2 years each.
+The support period for LTS kernels is slowly reducing in line with the announcement earlier in the year, it's expected that future LTS series will be supported for 2 years each.
 This will definitely reduce the number of kernel recipes in meta-linux-mainline over the next couple of years and should make maintaining this layer a little